 Committee Policies and ProceduresThe Committee’s policy is to limit discussion of each item to 15 minutes, except for complex proposals, at the Committee Chair’s discretion.
 The public may address the Committee on any item on the agenda when the Committee opens the item for comment.
 Members of the public are also provided with an opportunity to address the Committee on items within the jurisdiction of the Committee under Oral Communications at the end of the Agenda.
 The Committee is precluded from action or extended discussion on items not on the agenda, but may place an Oral Communication matter on a future agenda for consideration.

-Architectural Committee Meeting Agendas can on the meeting calendar.
+Architectural Committee Meeting Agendas can be found on the meeting calendar.